 - Fani is presently is centered near Latitude 13.9°N and Longitude 84°E, about 660 Km south-southwest of Puri, Odisha and 410 km south-southeast of Vishakhapatnam, Andhra Pradesh.

 - It would continue to move in the northwest direction parallel to the East Coast during the next 12 hours.
 Thereafter, re-curving north-northeastwards and hitting the Odisha coast.
 It is likely to make landfall at Odisha Coast between Gopalpur and Chandbali by the noon hours of May 3 as an Extremely Severe Cyclonic Storm.

-- At the time of crossing the coast, coastal areas like would see heavy to extremely heavy rains along with damaging winds with speed to the tune of 175-185 Kmph gusting up to 205 kmph.
+- At the time of crossing the coast, coastal areas would see heavy to extremely heavy rains along with damaging winds with speed to the tune of 175-185 Kmph gusting up to 205 kmph.
 Sea surge would be high between 10 ft and 15 ft above the astronomical tide, leading to flooding.

 - Districts like Ganjam, Gajapati, Khurda, Puri, Jagatsinghpur, Kendrapara, Bhadrak, Jajpur, and Balasore would bear the maximum brunt of Cyclone Fani in terms of inundation in the low lying areas, extensive damage to kutcha houses, uprooting of trees, snapping of communication and power poles, disruption of rail and road link at several places.

 - Crop Damage: Widespread damage to standing crops, plantations and orchards.
 Blowing down of Palm and coconut trees, falling of green coconuts and tearing of palm fronds.